ENCODE-DCC/atac-seq-pipeline/docs/tutorial_dx_cli.md

-Tutorial for DNANexus Platform (CLI)
+Tutorial for DNAnexus Platform (CLI)
 ====================================

-All test samples and genome data are shared on our public DNANexus project.
-You don't have to download any data for testing our pipeline on DNANexus platform.
+All test samples and genome data are shared on our public DNAnexus project.
+You don't have to download any data for testing our pipeline on DNAnexus platform.

-There are two methods to run our pipeline on DNANexus.
+There are two methods to run our pipeline on DNAnexus.

 1) Building your own DX workflow from `atac.wdl` with dxWDL (CLI)
 2) [Using a pre-built DX workflow on our public DX project (Web UI)](tutorial_dx_web.md)

 This document describes instruction for the item 1).

-1. Sign up for a [DNANexus account](https://platform.dnanexus.com/register).
+1. Sign up for a [DNAnexus account](https://platform.DNAnexus.com/register).

-2. Create a new [DX project](https://platform.dnanexus.com/projects) with name `[YOUR_PROJECT_NAME]` by clicking on "+New Project" on the top left.
+2. Create a new [DX project](https://platform.DNAnexus.com/projects) with name `[YOUR_PROJECT_NAME]` by clicking on "+New Project" on the top left.

 3. Git clone this pipeline.
     ```bash